dayleclarke/api_webserver_project-/src/end_point_doc.md

     "error": "You are not authorized to perform this action" }
 ```

 ### /employees/\<int:id\>

 - Methods: GET
 - Arguments: id (an integer of the employee ID whose record is to be  returned)
 - Description: Returns the employee instance of the user with the id number provided in the URI parameter.
-The user's address is also nested at the end along with a neested list of the classes they currently teach with just the subject_id and subject_name.
+A nested list of the classes they currently teach with just the subject_id and subject_name are also include.
 - Authentication: @jwt_required()
 - Headers-Authorization: Bearer {Token}-only employees with admin access or the employee with the id in the restful URI parameter provided.
 - Request Body: None